PaulMadle/EA_Scripts/README.md

 ![Diagram showing a class diagram including another link](README_files/added_another_relationship.png)

-Now, this other relationship infects the other diagram:
+Now, this new relationship on the first diagram infects the other diagram:

 ![Diagram infected by the additional relationship](README_files/infected_diagram.png)

-Fear Not! - Because you have frozen the state of the diagram previously, you can run "Remove_Unfrozen_Connectors.js" and the diagram will return to the state you desired:
+Fear Not! - Since you have frozen the state of the diagram previously, you can run "Remove_Unfrozen_Connectors.js" and the diagram will return to the state you desired:

 ![Diagram showing a class diagram with another relationship](README_files/added_relationship.png)

+If you need some help understanding how to install the above scripts, take a look here: https://sparxsystems.com/enterprise_architect_user_guide/14.0/automation/automation_interface.html